bobobo-git/inno-thinyldap-phonebook-enhancement/steps/steps.md

 And has a a switch to browse to a webside where the mysql-table-data can be managed change names, numbers, insert whole sets, delete whole sets, and so on.

+# Step 8

+some tools created
+(input.php)
+inserting a new dataset with a number at phone,mobile or home via urlparameter

+(ask.php)
+check if a number already exists (and call input.php with parameters if not, this is not ok as it is not clear what numbertype it is)

+the app should ask if it's a phone, mobile or home number and call the input.php afterwards. mobile could be analyzed +4915 +4916 +4917  for Germany

+so the app calls ask.php  and get back how often ths number is already in the address-table  (receivehttpdata)

+if 0 the app calls input.php with parameter and asks beforehand the numbertype from the user.

+#

 # Step 88